 }

-Once installation of the agent is complete, verifying it is successfully connected and reporting can be accomplished in two ways.
+Once the agent’s installation is complete, verifying that it is successfully connected and reporting can be accomplished in two ways.

-in Control Panel, find the item Microsoft Monitoring Agent.
-Select it and on the Azure Log Analytics tab, the agent should display a message stating: The Microsoft Monitoring Agent has successfully connected to the Microsoft Operations Management Suite service.
+In the Control Panel, find the item Microsoft Monitoring Agent.
+Select it, and on the Azure Log Analytics tab, the agent should display a message stating: The Microsoft Monitoring Agent has successfully connected to the Microsoft Operations Management Suite service.

 Connect Azure Portal click on subscriptions – Automation Account – Update Management – Schedule Update Deployment